-This type of degree is a predominantly academic approach towards studying society, as proposed to social work, which tends to be more hands-on in nature.
-Most lessons will take place in a classroom setting, and learning will be reinforced through seminars, tutorials and group discussions.
-Students will likely cover a broad range of methods and theories in the first year, to establish a strong foundation of insight into the subject area.
+This type of degree is a predominantly academic approach towards studying society, as proposed in social work, which tends to be more hands-on in nature.
+Most lessons will take place in a classroom setting, and learning is reinforced through seminars, tutorials and group discussions.
+Students will likely cover a broad range of methods and theories in the first year, to establish a foundation of insight into the subject area.
 After this, students will be able to choose their modules and to specialise their studies towards an area that interests them, which is why it’s important that students chose the right university and course.
 Candidates may have the chance to study, the sociology of racism, violence, social harm, social theory and media.

 There are many degrees available, as a Bachelors of Arts (BA), and these include, social policy and sociology, social anthropology, communications, media and sociology, and sociology and South Asian studies.

 Sociology will satisfy individuals who are curious as to why there may be social inequality in the world, and how different people are treated, both socially and politically.

 As the degree will set up a strong foundation, most universities will insist students to complete a handful of core modules – which they need to do to complete the course – there may be courses/modules that individuals take that they do not like.
 It can be tough to be motivated to study a subject that there is of no interest – and not performing well can affect your final marks.